Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Indicative investment results

 \section{Indicative investment results}

-The main objective of this section is to demonstrate the potential role of LETFs within long-term, diversified, dynamic, IR-optimal investment strategies subject to the investment constraints outlined in Section \ref{sec:Numerical-solutions}.
-As a result, we focus entirely on applying the numerical approach discussed in Subsection \ref{subsec: NN solution approach} to obtain the IR-optimal strategies based on the combination of a LETF or a VETF on a broad equity market index with bonds (T-bills and T-bonds).
+{This section demonstrates the potential of including LETFs within long-term, diversified, dynamic, IR-optimal investment strategies subject to the investment constraints outlined in Section \ref{sec:Numerical-solutions}.
+To ensure that the results are realistic and practical, we focus entirely on using bootstrapped historical returns (including the proxy LETF returns series dating back to 1926, see Appendix \ref{sec:Appendix - Source-data}), and we apply the numerical approach discussed in Subsection \ref{subsec: NN solution approach} to obtain the IR-optimal strategies based on the combination of T-bills and T-bonds with a LETF or a VETF on a broad equity market index.}